scoulomb/myk8s/Services/service_deep_dive.md

 As such we have following steps:

 1. DNS targeting a VIP (used later by vhost)
-2. F5 load balancer exposing a VIP with pool members being cluster nodes (where daemon set deployed ingress controller).
+2. F5 load balancer exposing a VIP with pool members being (Nodes -> cluster nodes, Port -> NodePort).
 Note [1 + 2] can be replaced by a DNS round robin
+3. The load balancer will actually target a [NodePort service type](./service_deep_dive.md#NodePort) pointing to Ingress controller pod (L3 routing).
+Alternative (2+3).
+OR we can also bind ingress controller on each node directly to port 88/443 (privileged port) to [bypass `kube-proxy`](#Implementation-details)
-3. Ingress controller redirect to correct service / endpoint / pod using vhost header.
+4. Ingress controller redirect to correct service / endpoint / pod using vhost header (L7 routing).
-4. Ingress controller use HA proxy or forward directly to endpoint/pod (cf. [Implementation-details](#Implementation-details)).
-This Pod can be located in a different node than targeted Ingress controller Pod.
+5. Ingress controller forwards to correct service which directs to pod (this is usually done via [ip table direcly](#service-internal) ).

-(Note endpoints created by endpoint controller based on pod and service label, iptable updated by ha-proxy based on endpoints and service )
+(Note endpoints created by endpoint controller based on pod and service label, iptable updated by kube-proxy based on endpoints and service )

-So we have until 3 levels of indirection, but usually only 2 because `kube-proxy` is [bypassed](#Implementation-details).
+So we have until until 3 levels of indirection, but usually only 2 because `kube-proxy` is bypassed.

-### Node port alternative

-Modify step `3.` and `4.` as follows:
-3. F5 could also load balance to a a [NodePort service type](./service_deep_dive.md#NodePort),
-4. then service redirect using HA proxy to pod

-This is the same as [load balancer service type](./service_deep_dive.md#LoadBalancer) except no async request is sent to F5.
+A [load balancer service type](./service_deep_dive.md#LoadBalancer) could be used instead

-# Multicluster considerations

-## Multicluster and LB layer

-Same application could have pod in 2 different cluster/PAAS.
-Impact can be to add a level of load balancer in front of `step 2.` in section above (so 4 levels, and 3 if `kube-proxy` bypassed)

-## Multicluster and reduce the number of LB layer

-Or identify with labels which pod is running in which PAAS (dynamically), and F5 to load balance to multicluster nodes.
-Could avoid a level of indirection.
+I assume OpenShift route is the Alternative (2+3)

 Next: [F5 integration](./k8s_f5_integration.md)